 Puddletown’s elementary program is for children ages six through twelve.
 At the elementary level, children receive lessons in a mixed-age grouping in an environment created to encourage exploration and research.
 They work with materials that emphasize reason, relationships, analysis and abstraction.
 The interests that each child develops from the group experience are the basis of the individual exploration and research that is an integral part of the curriculum.

 Students take ownership of their education process and cultivate personal responsibility for their learning as they keep a journal of their progress.
 They use this journal when they invite their parents and teacher to meetings about their progress throughout the year.

 Puddletown’s elementary program meets at the following times:

 - Early care 7:30 to 8:20 a.m. to a limited amount of children

 - 8:20 a.m to 3:15 p.m.

 - After care 3:15 to 5:30 p.m. (drop-in may be available, depending on the student to teacher ratio).

 When children reach the elementary classroom they continue with the manipulation of concrete materials.
-From her foundation in concrete correlations the elementary child builds the ability to think and reason in the abstract.
-As she gains confidence in thinking in the abstract she explores further areas that are difficult to touch.
+From a primary foundation in concrete correlations, the elementary child builds the ability to think and reason in the abstract.
+As children gains confidence in thinking in the abstract, they explore further areas that are difficult to touch.